Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 photo credit: Madison Park, Seattle via Facebook

 Wander around their circumference and marvel at over 40,000 species of plants from regions as far-flung as cloud forests.
-Learn how horticulturalists were able to build a living plant wall, or see if you can spot the Brazilian Peacock Plant.
+For more free things in Seattle, learn how horticulturalists were able to build a living plant wall or see if you can spot the Brazilian Peacock Plant.

 Lovers of these brightly colored intricate orbs can examine the properties of glass through live demonstrations and Q&A sessions.
 Gather around the retrofitted 1967 Airstream trailer and observe these masters mold molten glass from a 2175º furnace.

-Considered one of Seattle’s top tourist attractions, the Ballard Locks serve an invaluable Seattle function.
+See Ballard Locks: Considered one of the most popular Seattle activities, the Ballard Locks serve an invaluable Seattle function.
 Also known as Hiram M. Chittenden Locks, this system allows ships to move between Puget Sound and the Lakes Union and Washington.
 Construction began on the locks in 1911 and was ultimately finished in 1917.

 Take in the sailing ships and boats moving through, or swing on by the famous fish ladder that allows salmon to reach the waters of the Squamish River.
 Fiending for a closer look at these finned creatures?
 The Locks have a Salmon Education Center complete with a viewing window and video wall so you can watch these creatures swim out open to the shore of Lake Washington and beyond.